-In an amount greater than the individual is able to pay from personal financial resources.
-The Act requires a court to inquire into the individual's ability to satisfy a secured appearance bond or initial or recurring fee.
-That said, the Act leaves the precise scope and shape of this inquiry for states to regulate locally or leave to judicial discretion.
+Under subsection (d), a court is forbidden, except under Sections 308 and 403, from relying upon a secured appearance bond or initial or recurring fee as a means "to keep the individual detained".
+Also, the court necessarily must inquire into the individual's ability to satisfy a secured appearance bond or initial or recurring fee.
+That said, the Act leaves the precise scope and shape of this inquiry to judicial discretion.
 The inquiry might include whether the defendant: (i) was previously detained pretrial on a secured appearance bond; (ii) is the recipient of means-tested benefits; (iii) has an income below 200% of the federal poverty line; (iv) qualifies for indigent counsel; (v) is unemployed or homeless; or (vi) was recently released from an institutional setting (for example, a jail, prison, hospital, or other treatment facility).
 In conducting this inquiry, the court may take an affidavit or testimony from a defendant under oath.